Arch/spring-apiwidgets/README.md

 }
 ```

 - [x] Simplify Json Serialization or Deserialization Feature, we want that case insensitive and not failure on unknown properties so that we do not need to attach `@JsonProperty`, the reason as described earlier.
-For example, if you just need to write java client for `TOF` API that written using C#, you will enjoy this feature.
+For example, if you just need to write java client for API that written using C#, you will enjoy this feature.